-Elegant and timeless, this handcrafted glass is sure to impress all your guests.
+Elegant and timeless, this set of 4 handcrafted glasses is sure to impress all your guests.
 Mouth-blown using proven techniques, these glasses are sturdy and extremely resistant to breakage, allowing you to enjoy their elegance for years.
 The upward rounded bottom adds strength to the design and the sleek exterior and eye-catching colors are just delightful.

 It also nestles perfectly to close off the opening of the matching water carafe, sold separately.
 The glasses are the right diameter to comfortably grasp the glass and enjoy your drink.
 Sustainable, ethical, and fair trade.
 Choose from mustard, navy, or black to fit in with many different types of decor.